 - Medications

-Here’s the list of services for which you have to pay a small fee in public host:
+Here’s the list of services for which you must pay a small fee:

 - Diagnostic tests